 Auburn School District, through membership in the Sangamon Area Special Education District, offers a broad spectrum of services for students with special needs from birth to 21.
 Programs are designed to meet the needs of students who have significant learning problems which prevent them from being successful in a regular classroom.
-In most
+In most cases, the services are offered at the district schools either on a part-time or full-time basis.
+An exception to this would be for students who have a severe and/or unique disability which requires placement in a neighboring district.

 Before a student is evaluated and placed in a Special Education Program, parents or legal guardians are involved in the process and must give their permission to proceed.
-In addition to the aforementioned programs, other support services are offered including speech and language therapy, psychological evaluations and consultations, social work consultations and counseling.
+In addition to the programs, other support services are offered including speech and language therapy, psychological evaluations and consultations, social work consultations and counseling.
 When needed, hearing and psychiatric evaluations are also available.
 Referral may be made by parents, teachers, or any authorized agency through the principal.
 To the maximum extent possible, students with disabilities are to be educated in the least restrictive environment and with their regular education peers.